What do you want to become?

 Studio Musician, Backing Musician

 Career Overview: A Session Musician performs a backing track for another musician, while performing onstage or recording in studio.

 Average Annual Earnings: $54,600

 Become a Session Musician

 In this career, advancement means either building a greater reputation or getting a higher pay rate.
 “You can build up your network to get more sessions,” advises British Session Musician Charlotte Glasson.
 Rates vary based on the project and its budget.
-“There is a musicians union rate, but sometimes its less, but often it’s more, as you have been bought in specially,” she says.
+“There is a musicians union rate, but sometimes it’s less, but often it’s more, as you have been brought in specially,” she says.
 “Also I get more money if I play more instruments!
 I often go for £100 an hour, if not more depending on who it is for.”
 Networking is crucial to growing a career–and for branching out into film or commercial music, too.
 Glasson says, “A lot of work has come my way through a guy I met when I was 17 and in a soul band with him.
 He has recommended me for The Lost and Found Orchestra, and this has led to playing and fixing sections for the 3D films by Yes/No productions (The Last Reef, Wild Ocean, Shark 3D etc) or playing viola on the cult film A Field in England.”

 Education & Training